 - Comprehensive communication support with Public Relations, promotional material like flags, folders, stickers, and listing in the European Wilderness Network

 - Monitoring and Evaluation plan by the European Wilderness Society.

 The certification of this full audit is valid for ten years with a free monitoring audit update after five years.
 The European Wilderness Quality Standard Audit involves a minimum of 14 days field work including overnight stays in the area, 6 months of research and desk work and recommendations based upon a highly detailed Wilderness Strength, Weakness, Threats and Opportunities analysis report.

-All such audited areas become members in the European Wilderness Preservation System.
+All such audited areas become members in the European Wilderness Network.